djcooke/compendium/_potd_171_enemies/sasquatch.md

     description: 'instant'
   - name: Ripe Banana
-    description: 'grants physical damage up (100%, 15s) to self and heals 20% of max HP; only used out of combat'
+    description: 'grants physical damage up (100%, 15s) to self and heals 20% of max HP; only used out of combat.
+After using this, it will use Chest Thump every few seconds until the buff expires'
   - name: Chest Thump
     description: 'huge 1.5 room instant AoE that inflicts stacking physical vulnerability up (10% per stack, max 5 stacks, 8s).
 Only used out of combat